7 Spooky Things Found on Construction SitesOctober 29, 2018

-There is no shortage of examples of strange things being found on construction sites.
+There is no shortage of examples of spooky things being found on construction sites.
 Especially during excavation, it is arguably inevitable that you will unearth some unexpected items.
 Sometimes, you may even come across some treasures.
-In the spirit of Halloween, here are 7 spook-tacular things that have been found on site during construction:
+In the spirit of Halloween, here are 7 weird and spook-tacular things that have been found on site during construction:

 When a construction crew started to work on building a new Apple store in Madrid, they came across something they hadn’t anticipated when they developed the plans.
 Workers discovered the remnants of a hospital from the 1400’s that was used to treat victims of the plague.
 Many of those who visited this hospital never made it out, as many people died of the illness.
 The hospital was closed and demolished in 1854, and hidden under the pavement of a public square.
 It wasn’t until they broke ground on the soon-to-be Apple Store when they discovered what remained of the building.